Skip to content

 Custom Primary Key Resolvers

-The primary keys in the databases, commonly follow a naming convention.
+The primary keys in databases commonly follow a naming convention.
 If this is the case, instead of using annotations, you can register custom primary key resolvers to help Stormify identify primary keys based on their name.

 How It Works